CCNA Training

 This is going to be my training for the CCNA.

-I want the cert for the knowledge, the recognizion of my knowledge comes last.
+I want the cert for the knowledge, the recognition of my knowledge comes last.

 The best way to show you knowledge, is by knowing.

-Since I don't want to scip anything important, I am going to write a paragraphe about every topic mentioned:
+Since I don't want to skip anything important, I am going to write a paragraph about every topic mentioned:

 1.0 Network Fundamentals